martinhbramwell/CellMergeWorkAround/README.md

 ------

 	A tool for getting the row and column spans of a single sheet in a Google Drive Spreadsheet.
-(Note that, for command line access, Google requires client authentication *even if* a document is "Public to anyone on the web").'
+(Note that for command line access, Google requires client authentication *even if* a document is "Public to anyone on the web").

-    usage = "usage: %prog [options] arg"

 	optional arguments:
 	  -h, --help            show this help message and exit -t GOOGLE_SERVICE, --service_type GOOGLE_SERVICE
 	                        If you intend to work with something other than a spreadsheet you'll need to change this.
+(Default :
+	                        'wise')
 	  -k WORKBOOK_KEY, --spreadsheet_key WORKBOOK_KEY
 	                        The key parameter taken from URL of the spreadsheet.
 	                        (Required!)
 	  -s SHEET_ID, --sheet_id SHEET_ID
 	                        The identifier of the single sheet to be accessed.
+	                        (Default : 0)
 	  -a GAUTH, --service_authentication GAUTH
 	                        The 'Auth' parameter returned by Google Client Login.
 	                        (Can't be used with 'user_id')